'Not if but when': Expert fears measles outbreak amid low immunisation rates

 And with new data revealing low immunisation rates, particularly for children aged 18 months, it was a matter of not if but when an outbreak strikes.

-The comments come as new Ministry of Health data showed 61 per cent of children in the Te Whatu Ora Hauora a Toi Bay of Plenty area have been fully immunised against measles, mumps, rubella and chicken pox.
+The comments come as new Ministry of Health data showed only 57 per cent of children in the Te Whatu Ora Lakes area have been fully immunised against measles, mumps, rubella and chicken pox.

 Auckland University Medical School Associate Dean (Pacific) and Associate Professor of Public Health Sir Collin Tukuitonga said many in public health were concerned about a potential measles outbreak.